wynksaiddestroy/py_stringmatching/docs/Tutorial.rst

 -----------------------------
 If the above selected similarity measure treats input strings as sequences of characters, then you do not need to tokenize the input strings **x** and **y**, and hence do not have to select a tokenizer type.

 Otherwise, you need to select a tokenizer type.
-The package py_stringmatching currently provides five different tokenizer types: alphabetical tokenizer, alphanumeric tokenizer, delimiter-based tokenizer, qgram tokenizer, and whitespace tokenizer (more tokenizer types can easily be added).
+The package py_stringmatching currently provides a set of different tokenizer types: alphabetical tokenizer, alphanumeric tokenizer, delimiter-based tokenizer, qgram tokenizer, and whitespace tokenizer (more tokenizer types can easily be added).

 A tokenizer will convert an input string into a set or a bag of tokens, as discussed in Step 3.